w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 See [set of documents](#set-of-documents) and [set of software programs](#set-of-software-programs) in the Key Terms section of the Introduction to determine when a group of documents or software programs is considered a set for this success criterion.
 (Sets of software that meet this definition appear to be extremely rare.)</div>
 <div class="note">

-Although not required by this success criterion, ensuring that component identification be consistent when they occur more than once _within_ non-web documents or software programs directly addresses user needs identified in the Intent section for this Success Criterion, and is generally considered best practice.</div>
+Although not required by this success criterion, ensuring that component identification be consistent when they occur more than once _within_ non-web documents or software programs directly addresses user needs identified in the Intent section for this success criterion, and is generally considered best practice.</div>

 <div class="note">